 - Do we extend more advantageous terms to loyal clients?
 At what point should this happen?

-As you start thinking through how your A/R process will look, the above list will grow.
+As you start thinking through how your AR process will look, the above list will grow.
+This is why many companies choose to offer net terms online.
 The more items you can add to the list, the more prepared you’ll be when something unexpected happens.

 Extending customer credit can certainly work in your favor when done right.
 Knowing what the challenges are and building contingencies into your process can help ensure your cash flow remains robust and your customers are satisfied.